-Deer hunters can contribute valuable information for the management of Vermont’s deer herd by 1) completing the annual rifle season hunter effort surveys should they receive one in the mail, 2) reporting their deer at select biological check stations during the youth and rifle season weekend, and 3) collecting a tooth from their deer during rifle season.
+Deer hunters can contribute valuable information for the management of Vermont’s deer herd by 1) completing the annual rifle season hunter effort surveys, 2) reporting their deer at select biological check stations during the youth and rifle season weekend, and 3) collecting a tooth from their deer during rifle season.
 This will enable biologists to record key information such as age, antler characteristics, and health of the harvested deer.

 A tagged deer may be transported only during the open season and for 20 days thereafter.

 Deer may be legally transported only under these conditions:

 - By the person who shot the deer.

 - When accompanied by the person who shot the deer (including moving the deer from kill-site to camp or motor vehicle).

 - By a person who holds a mentored hunting license, unaccompanied by the fully licensed adult hunter.

 - When transported by common carrier (for example, a shipping company) and tagged with the name of the sender and receiver, name of station shipped from and its destination.